 One author I met last year at CCWC – Jimmie Kepler

-We have found six of our authors at this conference: Donna Westover Gallup, Kyleen Stevenson-Braxton, Gayle M. Irwin, Loritta Slayton, Templa Melnick, and Marilyn Wentz.
+We have found seven of our authors at this conference: Nancy Swihart, Donna Westover Gallup, Kyleen Stevenson-Braxton, Gayle M. Irwin, Loritta Slayton, Templa Melnick, and Marilyn Bay.

-Will this week see another name added to the list?
+Will this conference see another name added to the list?